Miechocin

+Miechocin (Miechovia) is an osiedle of Tarnobrzeg in Subcarpathia, and the oldest part of the modern town.

+History

-Miechocin (Latin: Miechovia) is the oldest part of today's town of Tarnobrzeg, Poland.
-Its first settlement dates around 1000 AD, while first documented mention of Miechocin comes from the year 1185, when wooden church of Mary Magdalene parish church was established here.
-Original wooden church was replaced with a brick one in 1340.
+Its first settlement dates around 1000 AD, while the first documented mention of Miechocin comes from 1185, when the wooden church of Mary Magdalene parish church was established here.
+The original wooden church was replaced with a brick one in 1340.
 In 1613, the church was expanded and remodelled in Baroque style.
-Until 1922, the church at Miechocin was the seat of a large parish, also which covered the area from Wielowies to Kolbuszowa, together with Tarnobrzeg.
+Until 1922, the church at Miechocin was the seat of a large parish, which also covered the area from Wielowies to Kolbuszowa, together with Tarnobrzeg.
 In the 16th century, a parish school with a library was opened here, which became widely known as the Miechocin Academy.
 The village was famous for its potmakers, whose products were sold as far as Gdańsk, Elbląg and Toruń.